Monday, August 31, 2015

 1. There was some highly classified secret information in her emails -- even in those very few she turned over that had not been scrubbed or tampered with by her and her staff.

 There is no doubt that she, or someone on her State Department staff, violated federal law by putting TOP SECRET//SI information on an unclassified system.
 That it was Hillary’s private, offsite server makes the case even worse from a security viewpoint.
 Claims that they “didn’t know” such information was highly classified do not hold water and are irrelevant.
 It strains belief that anybody with clearances didn’t recognize that NSA information, which is loaded with classification markings, was signals intelligence, or SIGINT.
 It’s possible that the classified information found in Clinton’s email trove wasn’t marked as such.
 But if that classification notice was omitted, it wasn’t the U.S. intelligence community that took such markings away.
-Moreover, anybody holding security clearances has already assumed the responsibility for handling it properly.
+Moreover, anybody holding security clearances has already assumed the responsibility for handling it properly.2.
+Hillary Clinton tampered with even those emails she turned over to the Department of Justice.

 As Secretary of State, Hillary Clinton had no authority to disseminate IC information on her own, neither could she make it less highly classified (a process termed “downgrading” in the spy trade) without asking IC permission first.